Testnet quickstart

 scc-tui --testnet ~/my.key

-The header should light up yellow [TESTNET].
+On first launch the TUI auto-creates ~/my.key (your wallet, 32 bytes of Ed25519 private key) and prints your address in the header.
+The header lights up yellow [TESTNET].
 The Wallet tab is the first thing you'll see.

 Rate limits: 60s cooldown per IP, 300s cooldown per address.